rchelbii/qp/README.md

-# qp
+# qp :octopus:
-qp (inverted db) reimplementation for SQLite database to comprehend how databases operate. this i
+qp (inverted db) reimplementation for SQLite database to comprehend how databases operate. :eyes:

-## usage
+## :mag: usage
 Just install this repo locally by running the following command
 note: make sure that you have the Makefile setup